robherley/snips.sh/docs/contributing.md

 Taking a look at the [`database.md`](/docs/database.md) and [`self-hosting.md`](/docs/self-hosting.md) documents may be useful too.

 If you are working on the web UI, I recommend installing [air](https://github.com/cosmtrek/air) so the application recompiles when the files change.
-Otherwise the assets won't update while the binary is running.
+Otherwise, the assets won't update while the binary is running.

 ### Scripts

-This repo follows [scripts-to-rule-them-all](https://github.com/github/scripts-to-rule-them-all), here's a brief description of each:
+This repository follows [scripts-to-rule-them-all](https://github.com/github/scripts-to-rule-them-all), here's a brief description of each:

 `script/atlas`: locally installs [atlas](https://atlasgo.io/) CLI

-`script/install-libtensorflow`: installs [libtensorflow](https://www.tensorflow.org/install/lang_c) shared objects for the C API (required for guesslang)
+`script/install-libtensorflow`: installs [libtensorflow](https://www.tensorflow.org/install/lang_c) shared objects for the C API (required for Guesslang)

 `script/lint`: locally installs [golangci-lint](https://github.com/golangci/golangci-lint) and runs the linter